ebrahimkhodadadi/SignalTrader/tests/README.md

 # Testing Guide

-This directory contains comprehensive tests for the TelegramTrader application, organized by test type and component.
+This directory contains comprehensive tests for the SignalTrader application, organized by test type and component.

 ## Test Structure